fahadakber/leetcode-problems/README.md

-The purpose of this repository to share leetcode problems that I have solved.
+The purpose of this repository is to share leetcode problems that I have solved.

 My objective is to solve 500 leetcode problems.